urbit/roadmap.urbit.org/content/overview.md

 Urbit has been in development for over a decade.
 Most of that time has been spent on building the first or second versions of each major component, often as little more than a prototype.
 Only in the last year has the system matured enough for us to be able to enumerate the remaining blockers to mass adoption.

 Over the next year or two, the Urbit core devs are focused on making the Urbit OS a fully featured, bulletproof, easy-to-use consumer product.
-This roadmap is intended to clarify how the core devs plan to accomplish this task, in as much detail as possible.

-I want the members of the broader Urbit ecosystem to understand what needs to be done, how each piece will be built and why, a rough timeline of what to expect when, and ideally how they can help accelerate development.
+This roadmap is intended to clarify how the core devs plan to accomplish this task, in as much detail as possible: what needs to be done, how each piece will be built and why, a rough timeline of what to expect when, and ideally how they can help accelerate development.

-The plan is of course subject to change, but I expect our orientation to be stable.
+The plan is of course subject to change, but we expect our orientation to be stable.
 Here are the high-level goals that need to be achieved to make Urbit a consumer product:
 - raise kernel and runtime release frequency to weekly
 - develop confidence in security across the board
 - manage enough data in the runtime to handle multimedia apps